EVELHO/unbabel/README.md

 I would also add visual support with application screenshots for each step.<br />
 <br />

-Lastly I would also add practical examples in errors descriptions and severity to enhance reader comprehension.<br />
+Lastly I would also add practical examples in errors descriptions and severity to enhance reader comprehension.
 <br />
 <br />
 <br />
-#1.2 Spec out<br />
+#1.2 Spec out
 <br />
 ####1.
 Login requirement specification<br />
 <br />